chryslis/scirpts/ConcatenatedGenome/README.md

-3. Get fasta sequences for the features.
+3.Get fasta sequences for the features.

 Script: BedtoolsGetfasta
 Input: Outputfile from #2.
 Holds the original genomic locations.